keerat21/CS455Project/README.md

 * click on note which opens up a new screen which furthur can be opened to another screen.
 * Camera for each deatils/note screen
 * press and hold the note to delete it
+* On press and hold there is vibration feedback📳
 * Restart from home button
 * go back button